LexProfi/ResonanceDB/docs/whitepapers/Applications-of-ResonanceDB-in-AGI-Memory-and-Affective-Modeling.md

 > This document is part of the ResonanceDB documentation set.
 > This license applies to documentation only — not to the software, which is covered by the Prosperity Public License 3.0.
 # 🎯 Applications of ResonanceDB in AGI, Memory, and Affective Modeling
+> ⚠ Patent Notice
+> This document describes technical methods and systems that are covered by pending and/or granted patents.
+No license to implement or use these methods is granted by this document or its license.
+For licensing inquiries, contact (mailto:license@evacortex.ai).
 ### *Use Cases of Wave-Based Semantic Storage Beyond Symbolic AI*

 ---